-A core tenet of our invest philosophy is that “diversity of experience ensures a wide range of views to capture returns and mitigate risks”.
+A core tenet of our investment philosophy is that diversity of experience ensures a wide range of views to capture returns and mitigate risks.
 TwentyFour thus seeks to attract and promote a diverse workforce.
-Our long term focus is a competitive advantage and encourages an emphasis on retaining and developing our staff, offering benefits and policies which support their wellbeing, career development and promote equality across the Firm.
+We consider our long term focus to be a competitive advantage; we emphasise retaining and developing our staff, offering them benefits and policies that support their wellbeing and career development and promote equality across the firm.

-Operating in a dynamic marketplace it is essential we continually update our skills and knowledge.
-TwentyFour provides regular internal training to help achieve this, keeping employee engagement and satisfaction high.
+Operating in a dynamic marketplace, it is essential we continually update our skills and knowledge.
+TwentyFour provides regular internal training to help achieve this, aimed at keeping employee engagement and satisfaction high.
 Staff across the organisation also have the opportunity to attend external training courses to support their work.
-The Firm invests in its human capital by encouraging staff to take professional qualifications, paying for tutoring and materials as well as providing time off for study.
+TwentyFour invests in its human capital by encouraging staff to take professional qualifications, paying for tutoring and materials as well as providing time off for study.

-There are no easy short cuts to what is a time horizon problem.
-At TwentyFour we are proud to have teamed up with Queen Mary University of London’s (QMUL) mentoring scheme with the aim of specifically providing female undergraduates less familiar with the workings of the City with advice, guidance and encouragement.
+At TwentyFour we are proud to have teamed up with Queen Mary University of London’s (QMUL) mentoring scheme, with the aim of specifically providing female undergraduates less familiar with the workings of the City with advice, guidance and encouragement.

-There are several additional reasons why the QMUL QMentor scheme is a natural fit for our Firm.
-Firstly, it is our closest neighbouring University, being situated in Tower Hamlets just east of the City.
-Secondly, 90% of its undergraduate intake derive from state schools, a significant number from the local area.
+There are several additional reasons why the QMUL QMentor scheme is a natural fit for our firm.
+First, it is our closest neighbouring university, being situated in Tower Hamlets just east of the City.
+Second, 90% of its undergraduate intake is derived from state schools, a significant number from the local area.
 Finally, QMUL has an extensive bursary scheme aimed at supporting the brightest and best students from less privileged backgrounds.